CoderJackyHuang/HYBLoopScrollView/README.md

 ```

 ##Thanks
-Thanks to github, I learn a lot from friends in github.</br>
+Thanks to github, I learn a lot from friends in github.<br/>
+Thanks to AFNetworking author.<br/>
 If there is any bug, contact me huangyibiao520@163.com.

 ##Knowledge
-If your app adopts my lib, hope you can send me an email,just make me know who uses it.</br>
+If your app adopts my lib, hope you can send me an email,just make me know who uses it.<br/>

 Thanks in advance!!!